bibinnahas/SparkClusterFromDocker/README.md

 # SparkClusterFromDocker
-Docker configs required for starting spark as a cluster
+Docker configs required for starting spark as a cluster (Sample try out)

+## More details to be added later